Air Supply: Formation and early years: 1975–1980

 Although their music had some commercial success, Russell claimed, on a 1995 DVD, that he and Hitchcock were so poor that they checked the backs of hotel sofas for change so that they could buy bread to make toast.
-By early 1978 the line-up was Hitchcock, Macara and Russell, with Ken Francis on guitar, Rick Mellick on keyboards and Bill Putt (Spectrum, Ariel) on bass guitar.
-In April of that year Russell was considering relocating to Los Angeles, "Even though it's expensive it's the music centre of the world.
+By early 1978, the line-up was Hitchcock, Macara and Russell, with Ken Francis on guitar, Rick Mellick on keyboards and Bill Putt (Spectrum, Ariel) on bass guitar.
+In April of that year, Russell was considering relocating to Los Angeles: "Even though it's expensive it's the music centre of the world.
 In Australia you can hit yourself against a brick wall."
-By mid-1978, only Hitchcock and Russell remained, backed by Ralph Cooper (Windchase) on drums and former Sailor members Brian Hamilton on bass guitar and vocals and David Moyse on guitar.
+By mid-1978, only Hitchcock and Russell remained, backed by Ralph Cooper (Windchase) on drums, and former Sailor members Brian Hamilton on bass guitar and vocals and David Moyse on guitar.

-In April 1979, the band released Life Support, a concept album which included a picture disc on its first printing.
+In April 1979, the band released Life Support, a concept album which included a picture disc on its first pressing.
 It was recorded at Trafalgar Studios, Sydney.
 The album had a five-and-a-half-minute version of "Lost in Love", written by Russell, which was released as a single and peaked at No. 13 in Australia and No.3 in New Zealand.
 The track caught the attention of Arista Records boss Clive Davis, who remixed the song and released it as a single in the US early the following year.
 The line-up for the album kept Hitchcock, Russell, Cooper, and Moyse, and added Criston Barker (bass guitar) and Frank Esler-Smith (keyboards) with help from other session musicians.
 Esler-Smith had previously known Hitchcock and Russell from working with them in Jesus Christ Superstar.

-A re-recorded and remixed version of "Lost in Love" was issued internationally as a single in January 1980 on Arista Records.
+A remixed version of "Lost in Love" was issued internationally as a single in January 1980 on Arista Records.
 The associated album, Lost in Love, appeared in March, which was co-produced by Robie Porter, Rick Chertoff and Charles Fisher.
 It contained three US top five singles, including the title track, which peaked at No. 3 on the Billboard Hot 100.
 The others were "Every Woman in the World" (No. 5) and "All Out of Love" (No. 2).
-The latter two singles were top 10 hits in Australia, with "All Out of Love" also reaching No. 11 on the United Kingdom Singles Chart and No. 17 in the Netherlands.
+The latter two singles were top 10 hits in Australia, with "All Out of Love" also reaching No. 11 on the UK singles chart and No. 17 in the Netherlands.
 The album had the same line-up of Barker, Cooper, Esler-Smith, Hitchcock, Moyse and Russell.
 It sold three million copies in the US and peaked at No. 22 on the Billboard 200.
 It reached No, 21 in Australia and No. 22 in New Zealand.